iitkliv/tempsite/_pages/people.md

  **We are  looking for new PhD students, Postdocs, and Master students to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 ## Principle Investigator
-{% for member in site.data.members %}
+{% for member in site.data.people %}
 {% if member.type == "head" %}

 <div class="row">